ICI3D/MMED/tutorials/pilotproject.md

 ### Practice Presentation: Given Friday Afternoon, submit 10h00 Saturday Morning

-A 5-minute presentation that clearly communicates your collaborative work setup, summary of your findings and visualizations, and optionally the extended research question and model implementation.
+A short presentation that clearly communicates your collaborative work setup, summary of your findings and visualizations, and optionally the extended research question and model implementation.
 Your group should give that presentation and answer questions.
 You will then get feedback, which you will have an opportunity to incorporate and then re-present.
 Use this opportunity to learn: you will want it for the presentation of the full project at the end of the course.

 ### Report: Due 10h00 Saturday Morning